stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 Though modern OS X has a number of useful *nix tools pre-installed, sometimes they're missing or outdated.
 Macports provides an easy way to install these tools.

-## Install Macports On Mountain Lion:
+## Install Macports On OS X Mavericks:

 1. confirm that the [prequisites](http://www.macports.org/install.php) are installed per the macports webpage
  * install [Xquartz](http://xquartz.macosforge.org/)